-Tristan Still is a multidisciplinary artist best known for his work in photomedia – most notably his intimate portraits.
-His subjects are often tied together by a shared commonality of resistance to capitalist ideals and authority – those who fiercely challenge cultural normative behaviours, practices and expectations through their actions and identities.
+Tristan Still is a multidisciplinary Australian artist whose work is driven by photography and personal relations.
+His subjects are often linked by a shared commonality of resistance to capitalist ideals and authority – those who fiercely challenge cultural normative behaviours, practices and expectations through their actions and identities.

-His work has been featured in exhibitions at The Australian Centre for Photography (ACP), The Perth Centre for Photography (PCP), The Art Gallery of NSW (AGNSW), The State Library of NSW and the Tweed River Art Gallery, among others.
-Still has been published internationally in print and online magazines, and has been selected as a finalist in the National Photographic Portrait Prize, the Head On Portrait Prize, the Olive Cotton Award, and the PCP IRIS Award.
+Still has been published internationally in print and online magazines, and has been selected as a finalist in the Taylor Wessing Photographic Portrait Prize, the National Photographic Portrait Prize, the Head On Portrait Prize, the Moran Contemporary Photographic Prize, the Olive Cotton Award, and the PCP IRIS Award.

 The land on which I live and work is the land of the Gadigal and Wangal peoples of the Eora nation.
 Sovereignty of this land was never ceded.
 It always was and always will be Aboriginal land.